lit/lit.dev/packages/lit-dev-content/site/guide/templates/expressions.md

 html`<img src="/images/${this.imagePath}/${this.imageFile}">`;
 ```

-If `this.image` or `this.imagePath` is not defined, the `src` attribute should not be set or an invalid network request will occur.
+If `this.imagePath` or `this.imageFile` is not defined, the `src` attribute should not be set or an invalid network request will occur.

 You can use the `ifDefined` function to avoid this issue: